Sreenivas1993/Yelp-photo-Classification/README.md

-# Yelp-photo-Classification
+# Yelp-photo-Classification__
-Convolutional Neural Network using Pytorch for Image Classification
+Convolutional Neural Network using Pytorch for Image Classification__

 Input
-1.Photos- Restaurant photos
+1.Photos- Restaurant photos__
-2.Labels-(Json file)-inside,outside,food,drink,menu
+2.Labels-(Json file)-inside,outside,food,drink,menu__

-Preprocessing
+Preprocessing__
-1. Extracted required fields from JSON files
+1. Extracted required fields from JSON files__
-2. Converted it into csv file
+2. Converted it into csv file__
-3. Created an Imagedataset class for loading mages and labels were appended to it.
+3. Created an Imagedataset class for loading mages and labels were appended to it__

 Classification
-Model-CNN
+Model-CNN__
-Loss function-Cross Entropy
+Loss function-Cross Entropy__
-Library-Pytorch
+Library-Pytorch__